ErinBaker/avkasa-khmer-space-invader/PRD.md

 ## 5. User Stories

 ### 5.1 Core User Stories
-1. As a user, I want NBSPs automatically replaced when I visit a page so that text behaves normally
+1. As a user, I want ZWSPs automatically replaced when I visit a page so that text behaves normally
 2. As a user, I want to see how many spaces were fixed so I know the extension is working
 3. As a user, I want to disable the extension on specific sites where I don't want changes
 4. As a user, I want the extension to work on dynamically loaded content (infinite scroll, AJAX)
-5. As a content creator, I want to check my pages for NBSP issues before publishing
+5. As a content creator, I want to check my pages for ZWSP issues before publishing

 ### 5.2 Advanced User Stories
 1. As a power user, I want to manually trigger space fixing on demand